Home GastronomyMy favorite Italian restaurants in Paris

 72 Rue Lauriston, 75016 Paris

-Price: menu at 49€ including starter + main + dessert / à la carte antipasti between 25€ and 29€ / main dishes between 28€ and 45€ / desserts between 15€ and 18€
+Price: set menu at 49€ including appetizer + main + dessert / à la carte antipasti between 25€ and 29€ / main courses between 28€ and 45€ / desserts between 15€ and 18€

 _

-Italian Restaurants: 17th arrondissement of Paris
+Italian restaurants: 17th arrondissement of Paris

 Giovanna, le Clan des Mamma

-To try: we started with a little Spritz (there are 7 different ones on the menu between 9 € and 9.50 €) accompanied by Montanare mortadella (9 €), turnovers with fried pizza dough, then we continued with the pasta al tartufo (19 €) and a pizza with thick, fluffy dough (we tested the Maddalena with spianata piccante / 15 €); for dessert, I validated the homemade tiramisu (8 €), quite to my taste, and you know how much of an addict I am to this Italian dessert.
+Must try: we started with a little Spritz (there are 7 different ones on the menu between 9 € and 9.50 €) accompanied by Montanare mortadella (9 €), which are little fried pizza dough pockets, then moved on to the pasta al tartufo (19 €) and a pizza with thick, fluffy dough (we tested the Maddalena with spianata piccante / 15 €); for dessert, I approved the house tiramisu (8 €)—it’s right up my alley, and you know how much of an addict I am to this Italian dessert.

 Tested in 2023